High fidelity state preparation and measurement of ion hyperfine qubits with I > 1/2

 Our present implementation of these state preparation techniques takes about $3.5$~ms for 35 cycles using $\sim$50~$\mu$s microwave and 1762~nm $\pi$-times.
 These long durations can result in hot ions, limiting achievable fidelities mainly through failed $\text{D}_{5/2}$ state shelving.
 Moreover, this timescale is significantly longer than typical ion qubit gate times of $50~\mu$s, impacting overall circuit runtime.
 We can reduce the required time for either scheme by performing both $\pi$-pulses in parallel.
-Furthermore, if we allow an error of $10^{-5}$ due to off-resonant excitation of $\ket{0}$, then the minimum allowed microwave and $1762$~nm $\pi$-times are $12.5~\mu$s and $2.5~\mu$s, respectively.
+Furthermore, if we allow an error of $10^{-5}$ due to off-resonant excitation of $\ket{0}$, then the minimum allowed microwave and $1762$~nm $\pi$-times are $12.5~\mu$s and $2.5~\mu$s, respectively, and could be lowered even further with pulse shaping methods.
 We project that these improvements could cut down the state preparation time to $450~\mu$s (microwave) and $250~\mu$s (1762~nm).

 In this work, we have achieved the highest reported SPAM fidelity of any qubit using a $^{137}\mbox{Ba}^+$ ion with nuclear spin $I=3/2$.
 Our two similar state preparation techniques are generalizable to many ion species with higher nuclear spin $I>1/2$, facilitating quantum computation with new ion species with benefits like visible wavelengths and lighter masses.